 The water temperature is around 16c all summer, that’s cold for us, that may not be for you, but we always find it’s better to over-prepare and bring more than less.
 To swim and snorkel we wore a 5mm wetsuit, rash vest and leggings underneath a hood, gloves and booties/socks for fins.

 You’re going to want to capture this day!
 A GoPro is great, as is any other camera, but you most certainly don’t have to have a professional camera to capture the seals.
 It is also nice to have a surface camera for the walk on the island and on the boat.
 We shot these shots on a GoPro Hero 8 on video mode and screen grabbed on the GoPro app to create the photos.

-Make sure you ask the captain of the boat if you can schedule in some time to walk on the actual island - you can't come all this way and not step foot on Lundy!
+Make sure you ask the captain of the boat if you can schedule in some time to walk on the actual island.
+You can’t come all this way and not set foot on Lundy.
 An hour is all you really need to do a short walk to the top to check out the beautiful view.
-Or, if you fancy a beer, there is actually one pub on the island called Marisco Tavern!
+Or, if you fancy a beer, there is one pub on the island called Marisco Tavern!

 Keep your eye out for puffins and other wildlife often spotted on Lundy!

 Trip duration is usually 8-10 hours depending on tide and weather.
 Trips are planned around the tides and with this, in mind start, times vary slightly according to the state of the tide on the day.
 We leave at 09:30 and aim to arrive back between 6:30pm-7pm.